 K codes are designed to collect extra tax, but cannot take tax of more than 50% of that period's pay (or pension).
-So while they are designed to collect the extra tax due, it might not be possible to do so and you may still have additional tax to pay at the end of the year.
+So while they are designed to collect the extra tax due, it might not be possible to collect it all and you may still have additional tax to pay at the end of the year.

-If you think any of the items on your tax code are wrong or you have any questions about your tax codes, either contact HMRC on 0300 200 3300 or if on a low income, call Tax Help for Older People on 01308 488066.
+If you think any of the items on your tax code are wrong or you have any questions about your tax codes, either contact HMRC on 0300 200 3300 or if you are over 60, you can contact Tax Help for Older People by calling the helpline on 01308 488066.
+The helpline is open 9.00 am to 5.00 pm Monday to Friday.
+If the line is really busy, or you want to call outside office hours, then please leave a message and an adviser will call you back.
+You can also email us at taxvol@taxvol.org.uk